vixrant/Vixrant.github.io/content/posts/kjsce-hackathon-2018.md

 If you feel like you can go to a hackathon alone, go for it.
 Try it out.
 It'll enlighten you about what you're capable of.

-I'll definitely remember to apply what I learned here at my next hackathon, where I'll surely go with a fantastic team.
+I'll definitely remember to apply what I learned here at my next hackathon.

 ♡